bbauska/W3Cx-4of5-thru-May-2024/README.md

 down) as part of the inputStates object, just as we do with the keyboard (per previous lesson).

-Below is the JavaScript source code for this small example:
+<h4>Below is the JavaScript source code for this small example:</h4>

 ```
 1.  var canvas, ctx;